Jimmy Spencer

 James Peter Spencer (born February 15, 1957) is an American former racing driver, team owner, talk show host and television commentator.
 He is best known for competing in NASCAR.
 He hosted the NASCAR-inspired talk show, What's the Deal?, on Speed, and was co-host, with John Roberts and Kenny Wallace, of Speed's pre-race and post-race NASCAR shows NASCAR RaceDay and NASCAR Victory Lane.
 Before retiring, Spencer had a segment on Speed's NASCAR Race Hub offering commentary and answering viewer questions (on Tuesdays and Thursdays).
 During his days racing modifieds, he was nicknamed "Mr. Excitement" for his aggressive racing style.
-Spencer is one of the few drivers to have won a race in all three of NASCAR's top series: the NASCAR Cup Series, the Xfinity Series, and the Truck Series.
+Spencer is one of the few drivers to have won a race in all three of NASCAR's top series: the NASCAR Cup Series, the O'Reilly Series, and the Truck Series.

 Spencer's Cup wins both came in summer 1994 at the restrictor plate races at Daytona and Talladega.

 Racing career

 Early years

-Jimmy Spencer followed his father, Ed Spencer Sr., commonly known as "Fast Eddie", in racing.
+Spencer followed his father, Ed Spencer Sr., commonly known as "Fast Eddie", in racing.
 Spencer started driving Late Models in Pennsylvania.
 He captured his first win in the Late Model division at Port Royal Speedway in 1976.
 He moved to NASCAR Modifieds at Shangri-La Speedway (Owego, New York), then branched out to bigger events throughout the Northeast.
 In 1984, Spencer was one of the top contenders for NASCAR's National Modified Championship, at a time when all sanctioned races counted toward that title; after running over sixty races, he was second to Richie Evans in the final standings.
 When NASCAR changed the National Modified Championship into the smaller-schedule Winston Modified Tour (now the Whelen Modified Tour) in 1985, Spencer continued to run, and won the title in 1986 and 1987.

 Spencer debuted in the Busch Series in 1985, finishing nineteenth at North Carolina Motor Speedway in the No. 67 Pontiac for Frank Cicci Racing, which was also his Modified team.
-The team ran twice in 1987 with a best-finish 36th, then ran the full season in 1988, finishing seventh in the point standings with five top-fives and thirteen top-tens in the No. 34.
+The team ran twice in 1987 with a best-finish 36th, then ran the full season in 1988, finishing 7th in the point standings with five top-fives and thirteen top-tens in the No. 34.
 In 1989, Spencer won his first career Busch race, the Mountain Dew 400 at Hickory Motor Speedway.
-Spencer later won another two that season at Orange County and Myrtle Beach, finishing fifteenth in the final standings.
+Spencer later won another two that season at Orange County and Myrtle Beach, finishing 15th in the final standings.